 Laura grew up a backstage brat in Music Hall Theatre and credits her mother for her love of the arts.
 She can be found at many a jam on Vancouver Island or backing up friends on stage.
 Laura has had an adventurous life.
-She worked in forestry, fish & wildlife, and fire suppression for many years, then branched out into real estate and law.
-She incorporates some of her adventures while working in forestry and in volunteering with local therapeutic riding associations into her stories.
+She worked in forestry, fish & wildlife, and fire suppression for many years, but when an outhouse became a luxury item, it was time to retire.
+She then branched out into real estate and law.
+Laura incorporates some of her adventures while working in forestry and in volunteering with local therapeutic riding associations into her stories.
 She has also turned her love of singing into narration and narrates her own series of short bedtime stories for children (The Unicorn Daze Series) and is expanding the genres that she writes in.